 - 4. INCREMENT SHARING: To promote equitable development, staff will consider inclusion of a barbell mechanism designed to transfer a portion of captured tax increment from stronger market areas of the TIF district to a specified area identified in the amended TIF district project plan and financing plan where catalytic investment is needed to jumpstart private investment and development.
-Increment sharing can take the form of non-contiguous or contiguous sub-districts. - 5.
+Increment sharing can take the form of noncontiguous or contiguous sub-districts. - 5.
 NEIGHBORHOOD PRESERVATION: If an expanded or extended TIF district contains or abuts single-family residential neighborhoods in Target Areas, the TIF district's amended project plan and financing plan must contain a budget line item to address the needs of existing homeowners, such as homeowner stabilization programming, home repair funding, or programs to mitigate residential displacement. - 6.
 URBAN DESIGN: If not already included in the TIF district's project plan and financing plan, the TIF district's amended project plan and financing plan must require that all projects seeking funding from the TIF district shall comply with Urban Design Guidelines and/or conform to the recommendations of the City's Urban Design Peer Review Panel. - 7.
 M/WBE: If not already included in the TIF district's project plan and financing plan, the TIF district's amended project plan and financing plan must require that all projects seeking funding from the TIF district shall comply with the City's Business Inclusion and Development Plan for all construction costs of the project. - 8.
 PARTICIPATION OF OTHER TAXING JURISDICTIONS: Staff will request the participation of Dallas County and other taxing jurisdictions, as appropriate. - 9.
 TERM AND PARTICIPATION: TIF district terms may be extended by no more than 15 years.
 Any extension of the term of a TIF district will be accompanied by a reduction in the City participation in the TIF district.
 The City's participation rate for any extension term will be a minimum of 30% lower than the rate at the time of the extension, unless otherwise approved by Council.
 New sub-districts shall have an initial term of no more than 30 years and may be renewed or extended only with the approval of the City Council.
 City participation in new sub-districts will be determined by staff based on an evaluation of the anticipated need in the sub-district but will not exceed 90%.

+EXHIBIT C

-EXHIBIT C CITY OF DALLAS PUBLIC IMPROVEMENT DISTRICT (PID) POLICY
+CITY OF DALLAS PUBLIC IMPROVEMENT DISTRICT (PID) POLICY

 The City of Dallas supports the use of PIDs to address public needs or supplemental services identified by property owners.
 PIDs in Dallas will be allowed to fund any item provided by Chapter 372 of the Texas Local Government Code, as petitioned by the property owners.
-The PID Policy will be reviewed and reauthorized every two years as part of the Economic Development Incentive Policy, or more frequently if necessitated by changes in state law.